gh-PonyM/ansible-deploy-docker-compose-template/README.md

 Makes converting a docker-compose.yml setup into an ansible role faster.
 The templates works in conjunction with the script `dc_to_ansible.py` that extracts information from one compose file. **This role is meant to be used on an ansible controller machine with `connection: local`**.

+## Requirements

+To bootstrap the template, `copier` tools is used alongside custom jinja extensions:

+    pipx install copier
+    pipx inject copier copier-templates-extensions

 ## Docker compose versions

 - As of version 2.18.0, docker compose v2 module can be used.
 This requires `python-docker` package and `docker-compose-plugin` apt packages to be installed.